-This information explains follow-up care after treatment for thoracic cancer at Memorial Sloan Kettering Cancer Center (MSK).
+This information explains follow-up care after treatment for thoracic cancer at Memorial Sloan Kettering (MSK).

 Survivorship Nurse Practitioner

-After each follow-up visit, your survivorship NP will continue to update your other healthcare providers.Back to top
+After each follow-up visit, your survivorship NP will give your doctor an update about your health.Back to top

 Resources for Survivors